isomerpages/sndgo-corp/_report-data-incident/2-faq-new.md

 		</div>
 	</div>

-#### **Q6.
-What should I do if I am unsure if an incident constitutes as a government data incident?**

-As long as you suspect there is a government data incident, you should call the Government Data Security Contact Centre hotline for advice and clarifications.

-#### **Q7.
-Do I need to submit evidence when reporting a government data incident?**

-The submission of evidence will be useful for the Smart Nation and Digital Government Group (SNDGG) to investigate the data incident.
-For example, details of the affected system, and screenshots of the system error will allow us to quickly identify the affected agency, and pinpoint the error that requires fixing to prevent any further compromise to the data.

-If your supporting document is in hardcopy, you may take a photo of it and attach it when submitting the incident reporting form.

 #### **Q8.
 What should I do if I am unsure of which agency is affected by the incident?**